dlang-community/harbored-mod/README.rst

 harbored-mod
 ============

-**NOTE**: the default output format has changed to one file per aggregate instead of one file per symbol.
+**NOTE**: the default output format has been changed to one file per aggregate instead of one file per symbol.
 Use `--format=html-simple` to get the previous default output format.

 ------------
 Introduction